Finding the best mattress for back pain takes a bit of research..

 This range of mattresses is made for John Lewis & Partners by a company called Harrison Spinks.
 They are based in Yorkshire and have won some notable awards, such as Manufacturer of the Year in 2018 at the National Bed Federation Awards.

-The 8750 number refers to the number of springs, which is a huge number.
+The 3250 number refers to the number of springs, which is a huge number.
 A word of caution though – there is a limit to how many full size pocket springs you can fit onto one layer of a mattress.
 The only way to achieve huge numbers like this are to have multiple layers of mini springs.
-In this case, you get one layer of normal sized pocket springs and two layers of mini comfort springs.
+In this case, you get one layer of normal sized pocket springs and one layer of mini comfort springs.

-This mattress is double sided.
-That’s a good thing as long as you will get around to turning it over routinely.
 The warranty length is seven years, which is a bit less than I’d expect for this price tag.
 However, it does now come with a 60 night comfort trial, so you can swap it if you don’t like it.
-It’s not quite as simple as some trial periods (e.g. you have to buy a mattress protector at the same time) but it’s still unusual to offer a trial period with a pocket sprung mattress.
+It’s not quite as simple as some trial periods (e.g. you have to buy a mattress protector at the same time) but it’s still a positive to offer a trial period with a pocket sprung mattress.

 See the full guide to 5 of the best firm mattresses.